microsoft/nn-Meter/README.md

 Users could get a nn-Meter IR graph by applying `model_file_to_graph` and `model_to_graph` by calling the model name or model object and specify the model type.
 The supporting model types of `model_file_to_graph` include "onnx", "pb", "torch", "nnmeter-ir" and "nni-ir", while the supporting model types of `model_to_graph` include "onnx", "torch" and "nni-ir".

-## Benchmark Dataset

-To evaluate the effectiveness of a prediction model on an arbitrary DNN model, we need a representative dataset that covers a large prediction scope.
-As there is no such available latency dataset, nn-Meter collects and generates 26k CNN models.
-It contains various operators, configurations, and edge connections, with covering different levels of FLOPs and latency.
-(Please refer the paper for the dataset generation method and dataset numbers.)

-We release the dataset, and provide an interface of `nn_meter.dataset` for users to get access to the dataset.
-Users can also download the data from the [Download Link](https://github.com/microsoft/nn-Meter/releases/download/v1.0-data/datasets.zip) for testing nn-Meter or their own prediction models.

 ## Hardware-aware NAS by nn-Meter and NNI